top of page

 The main functional feature of most collagen is mechanical load bearing of tensile strength, which results from the highly sophisticated architectural arrangement of collagen substructures and other proteins such as elastin and water-binding proteoglycans.
 Although soft connective tissues are composed of nearly identical basic molecular building blocks, their varied arrangement allows for an exquisite range of potential tissue mechanical properties.
 The cells that mediate the functional assembly of collagen do so according to their gene expression and the mechanical demands on the tissue.

-Within any collagenous connective tissue, the functional building blocks that provide tensile strength and elasticity are called collagen “fibrils”.
+Within any collagenous connective tissue, the functional building blocks that provide tensile strength and elasticity are called collagen fibrils.
 Research suggests that mature collagen fibrils are highly elastic structures – meaning that they mechanically load and unload in a mostly reversible fashion.
-To be able to reversibly load and unload without damage is the defining functional requirement of these protein superstructures.
+The defining functional requirement of these protein superstructures is to be able to reversibly load and unload without damage.
 Thus, collagen cross-links are a central enabler (and potential disabler) of connective tissue function.

 CONNECTIVE TISSUE-RELATED DISORDERS IN FRIESIANS